- About us

-The Danish farmer, Poul Sørensen at Todbjerg Overgaard in Eastern Justland had for several years experienced problems with waterlogging on some of his fields.
-He especially experienced problems with one of his fields that lied next to a creek as it was often flooded during the autumn season.
+The Danish farmer, Poul Sørensen at Todbjerg Overgaard in Eastern Jutland had for several years experienced problems with waterlogging on some of his fields.
+Especially the fields that were placed next to a creek were often flooded during the autumn season.
 This resulted in severe difficulty establishing crops as it was nearly impossible to drive on the field.

 He contacted his local machine station and they brought a HE-VA Sub-Tiller for the job.